kasenetz/hbcd-docs/docs/data_access.md

 <div class="notification-collapsible-content">
 <br>
 <p>Users may encounter issues with their DUC applications or renewals due to the Biden administration's expansion of Executive Order 13873 of May 15, 2019 (Securing the Information and Communications Technology and Services Supply Chain) and Executive Order 14034 of June 9, 2021 (Protecting Americans’ Sensitive Data from Foreign Adversaries) that, among other things, prohibits the sharing of Americans’ bulk personal data, including genomic data, in certain cases.
-The ABCD Study has reported issues for users from countries identified in the Executive Order (see <a href="https://wiki.abcdstudy.org/">ABCD Wiki 11.6.2024: Data Access Issues</a>).</p>
+The ABCD Study has reported issues for users from countries identified in the Executive Order (see <a href="https://wiki.abcdstudy.org/">ABCD Wiki 11.6.2024: Data Access Issues</a>) and it will likely impact HBCD as well.</p>

 <p>See <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2024/02/28/executive-order-on-preventing-access-to-americans-bulk-sensitive-personal-data-and-united-states-government-related-data-by-countries-of-concern/#:~:text=(c)%20The%20term%20%E2%80%9Ccountry,States%20or%20the%20security%20and">Executive Order on Preventing Access to Americans’ Bulk Sensitive Personal Data and United States Government-Related Data by Countries of Concern</a> for details.</p>
 </div>
 </p>

+HBCD data is publicly shared with all researchers at research institutions who are approved via the individual or investigator-led group Data Use Agreement/Certification (DUC) process.
+The DUC outlines rules that must be followed for data use and is signed electronically by both the submitter and the Institutional Signing Officer at their institution.
 Public access to release data is conducted through the [NIH Brain Development Cohort (NBCD) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.

 Once you have an account and have logged into the Lasso Informatics platform, please follow these steps to request access to the data.

 ## Submit Data Use Certification form